-1. Source: Morningstar as of 12/31/23.
-MMIT inception date: 10/18/17.
+Source: Morningstar, as of 6/30/24.
+Performance shown is for period: 10/19/17-6/30/24.
+Passively Managed Fund Category Avg is represented by the Morningstar Passive Muni National Intermediate Category.
 Past performance is no guarantee of future results, which will vary.
 It is not possible to invest directly in an index.
-There may have been other time periods when MMIT did not outperform the benchmark or category average.

 Active management